 What motivates an adult to learn: curiosity or a simple need to know?
 Educational researchers have come up with an array of answers to that question over the years.
 The truth is that adults are complex individuals so there’s no one-size-fits-all answer.
-Adult learning theories provide a foundation to define and “marry” a learning need to its most appropriate solution.
+This article explores key adult learning theories and explains how to define and “marry” a learning need to its most appropriate solution in adult training.

 What is an Adult Learning Theory?

 Adult learning theories are based on the premise that adults learn differently than children.
-Here are some basic differences:
+Whereas child-oriented learning is in the realm of pedagogy, learning in adulthood is under the purview of andragogy in a broad sense.
+Here are some basic differences between the ways children and adults learn.

 |Child-oriented learning provides a basic foundation of knowledge and helps develop critical thinking skills.||Adults have an existing base of knowledge and life experience.
 They seek out continuous learning based on personal interests, wants, and needs.|